 If you are only looking for a lightbox option for capturing email addresses then this plugin is a good choice.
 The exit intent functionality that detects when a user is about to leave your page is a feature that I haven’t seen with any other WordPress plugins and one that clearly makes it stand out in a crowded marketplace.

-The exit intent functionality that comes with the $199 pro version is the key selling point of this plugin, which makes it a not in-expensive option if you want the full feature set.
+The exit intent functionality is the key selling point of this service, which makes it a not in-expensive option if you want the full feature set.
 When you look at the competition in the optin plugin market, it’s hard to wholeheartedly recommend OptinMonster compared to something with a lower price tag like Ninja Popups if you’re looking at the plugin by itself.

 However, in my mind that isn’t an apples to apples comparison.
 When it comes to ease of use, ongoing support, and overall quality of build, nothing else on the market compares to OptinMonster.
 This isn’t a plugin from a shady marketing group who outsourced a one-time build to eLance in order to make a quick buck and has no plans for ongoing development and support.